Birusama/Birusama/README.md

-- 👋 Hi, I’m @Birusama
+- 👋 Hi, I’m @Birusama aka Bill.
 - 👀 I’m interested in ...
-Video games!
+Tools, knowledge, and assets that can help bring my games to life.
-- 🌱 I’m currently learning ...
-Voxel landscapes.
+- 🌱 I’m currently learning ... everything!
+But focusing on ALS, GAS, and physical animations at the moment.
 - 💞️ I’m looking to collaborate on ...
-Video games!
+Fixes and improvements to ALS functionality.
 - 📫 How to reach me ...
 Here?
 For now.

 <!---